andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/proposal-conversation-facility-in-towns.md

   don't fall back to socialising rituals, which would defeat the purpose of the setup of this system: Learn to interact without socialising, social engagement strategies.

+The benefits, that should be identifiable to make it feasible to implement and run this system, are:

+* A person can become more aware of internal coping mechanisms
+* A person learns different engagement strategies
+* A person learns that other people might have superficial convictions regarding other people in their perceived world.
+* A person learns that not all interactions are necessarily social, but merely become social when the person chooses to let the situation become social.
+  Others might pull them into believing the situation is social, for example using gas lighting techniques, but it remains a choice.
+A choice consisting of changing the internal state of a person, in the form of believing something that might not be true: It is a social situation, meaning the other person also perceived this situation we are both in, as social.
+*